AymanMagdy/Nginx-ELK/README.md

-# Monitoring Nginx server with ELK stack using docker container
+# Monitoring Nginx server with ELK stack using docker containers.